box/developer.box.com/content/guides/internal/style-guide.md

 ### Default message

-The lowest level of message is default messae.
+The lowest level of message is default message.
 Either explicitly set the type, or omit the type.

 ```html